calvin-okumu/DjangoCRM/API_DOCUMENTATION.md

 - `GET /api/payments/` - List payments

 All endpoints are fully documented in the Swagger UI with request/response schemas, authentication requirements, and interactive testing capabilities.

+### Signup Process

+The signup endpoint (`POST /api/signup/`) supports two flows:

+1. **New Tenant Creation**: When no `invitation_token` is provided, creates a new tenant with comprehensive company information
+2. **Invitation Acceptance**: When `invitation_token` is provided, joins an existing tenant

+**Required Fields for New Tenant:**
+- `email`, `password`, `first_name`, `last_name`, `company_name`

+**Optional Fields for New Tenant:**
+- `address`: Physical address of the company
+- `phone`: Contact phone number
+- `website`: Company website URL (validated for proper URL format)
+- `industry`: Industry sector (e.g., Technology, Healthcare, Finance)
+- `company_size`: Company size category (1-10, 11-50, 51-200, 201-1000, 1000+ employees)

+**For Invitations:**
+- `invitation_token` (required, valid and unused invitation token)

+**Validation Rules:**
+- Email domain is used to create unique tenant subdomain
+- Website URLs are validated for proper format
+- Company name must be unique across all tenants
+- Invitation tokens must be unused and not expired

+**Automatic Group Assignment:**
+- New tenant owners are automatically assigned to "Tenant Owners" group
+- Invited users are assigned to groups based on their invitation role:
+  - 'Tenant Owner' → Tenant Owners group
+  - 'Employee' → Employees group
+  - 'Manager' → Project Managers group

+**Response:**
+Returns authentication token and user/tenant information on successful signup.

 ## Models